 She'd shriek it like this.

-And this guy, Lord Moncton, who's like some P. G. Woodhouse uh toff from uh out of the House of Lords, he he goes, uh that, madam, is intellectual baby talk.
+And this guy, Lord Monckton, who's like some PG Woodhouse toff from out of the House of Lords, he goes, That, madam, is intellectual baby talk.

-Haven't you heard of Aristotle's codification of the commonist logical fallacies in human discourse uh including uh that which uh the medievalists would later describe as the argumentum ad populum or the headcount fallacy.
+Haven't you heard of Aristotle's codification of the commonest logical fallacies in human discourse, including that which the medievalists would later describe as the argumentum ad populum or the headcount fallacy?

 Of course, she just looked baffled at him and went back to shrieking, there's a consensus, there's a consensus, there's a consensus.

-Uh and that's and that's what it means in left left wing arguing.
+And that's what it means in left-wing arguing.

 You get your slogan, you write the slogan on the cardboard, and you shriek it over and over and over and over.